pecio/stretch-nfsv4-keepalived/README.md

 They run the
 [Vanilla Stetch 64 box from Debian](https://app.vagrantup.com/debian/boxes/stretch64)
-with the only common customization of adding NTPd and setting up `/etc/hosts`.
+with the only common customization of adding Chrony and setting up `/etc/hosts`.

 The iSCSI target machine has a second "data.vdi" 1 GB virtual